jhradilek/emacs-mallard-snippets/README.markdown

     (require 'yasnippet)
     (yas-global-mode 1)

-Also make sure that you are using the **nxml-mode**.
+Also make sure that you are using **mallard-mode**.
 To enable it for the current buffer, use the following Emacs command:

+    M-x mallard-mode

+Note that if you performed manual installation and decided to install the snippets for **nxml-mode**, use the following Emacs command instead:

     M-x nxml-mode